5 "Healthy" Snacks that Are Actually Ultra-Processed

 For years, nutrition and health experts have warned about consuming too many ultra-processed foods.
 Why are they under the spotlight?
 What’s the reason for all this concern and why should I avoid them?

 First, their nutritional quality is an issue.
-Or, we should say there lack of nutrients.
+Or, we should say their lack of nutrients.
 They contain almost zero of the basic nutrients that we need to stay healthy and to promote our well-being.
 Some of these nutrients are complex carbohydrates, healthy fats, fiber, vitamins, and minerals.

 Instead, these products contain high amounts of salt, added sugar, and saturated and hydrogenated fats.
 In addition, they tend to have a lot of calories.